Okipa/laravel-brickables/README.md

 ### Define brickables constraints

-In your Eloquent model, define constraints like:
+In your Eloquent model, define constraints:

 * The brickables list that your model can handle.
+* Make sure to always keep a min number of bricks for a brickable.
-* The limited number of bricks that can be handled per brickable.
+* Make sure to only hold a max number of bricks for a brickable.

 ```php